 Traversing 3,000km from Darwin to Adelaide, teams comprise of tertiary and secondary students from over 30 countries.

-These students and their support team have achieved greatness.

-They have engineered and built a vehicle with their own hands and powered it across some of the world's most challenging landscape.
+These students and their support team have achieved greatness by engineering and building a vehicle with their own hands and powering it across some of the world's most challenging landscape.

 Based on the original notion that a 1000W car would complete the journey in 50 hours, solar cars are allowed a nominal 5kW hours of stored energy, which is 10% of that theoretical figure.
 All other energy must come from the sun or be recovered from the kinetic energy of the vehicle.
 These are arguably the most efficient electric vehicles.

-Once the teams have left Darwin they must travel as far as they can until 5pm in the afternoon where they make camp in the desert where-ever they happen to be.
+Once the teams have left Darwin they must travel as far as they can until 5:00pm in the afternoon where they make camp in the desert where-ever they happen to be.
 All teams must be fully self-sufficient and for all concerned it is a great adventure - many say the adventure of a lifetime.

-During the journey there are 7 mandatory check points where observers are changed and team managers may update themselves with the latest information on the weather, and their position in the field.
+During the journey there are 9 mandatory check points where observers are changed and team managers may update themselves with the latest information on the weather, and their position in the field.
 At check points, teams can perform the most basic of maintenance only - checking and maintenance of tyre pressure and cleaning of debris from the vehicle.